 Remember to go over low and high beams and when to use them, adjustments of the rearview mirror, and various weather and road conditions during this time.

-You ought to have at least 10 hours of nighttime driving with your teen.
+You should have at least 10 hours of nighttime driving with your teen.

 As your teen gains experience and skills, ask them to practice in inclement weather.
-Stress the important of slowing down and remaining vigilant!
+Stress the importance of slowing down and remaining vigilant!

-If you live in the snow belt like we do, practice on snow-covered and icy roads is a must.
+If you live in the snow belt as we do, practice on snow-covered and icy roads is a must.